Give us a brief introduction to you -- where you come from, etc?

 Tell us more about what you do in your work?

-What do you wish other people knew about your work or your brand?
+What do you wish other people knew about your work?